A few quick notes before the weekend

 It was an interesting week on the landlord-tenant law front.
 Most notably, a group of landlords have filed a complaint against Governor Pritzker and his Executive Orders prohibiting evictions.
 The folks bringing the complaint appear to have done some homework.
 Not only are they challenging the Governor’s authority to deny housing providers with access to the court system, they are also arguing that this amounts to a governmental taking and are seeking damages from the State.
 The lawsuit has the support of a number of groups, including the Illinois Rental Property Owners Association and the Chicago Creative Investors Association.
 Both organizations have indicated that landlords who believe in this cause should feel free to support the effort by contacting the plaintiff’s attorney to contribute to the financial expenses related to this fight.

 Also, we hear that the Supreme Court passed the rule requiring notices and leases to be attached to eviction complaints.
 We are waiting to see something official on their website about when the new rule (assuming it was passed) will go into effect.
+UPDATE: As of July 16, there is NO indication that this has yet passed from the Supreme Court.
+FURTHER UPDATE: the rule has passed.

 The rest of the noteworthy news is what has not happened: